TACC/tacc-web-content/README.md

 # TACC Website Content

-This is a project to maintain revision history for web content (see "Web Content History" section) and a collection of markup templating utilities (see "Markup Templating Utilities" section) for Liferay Portal [Web Content][lr-web-content] in the [TACC Website][cp-website], but that are independent of the Liferay Portal infrastructure.
+This is a project to maintain revision history for Liferay Portal [Web Content][lr-web-content] in the [TACC Website][tacc-website], but that are independent of the Liferay Portal infrastructure.

-It was created Nov 2019 by [Wesley B.][user-wb] so that the CMD (Communication, Media & Design) team would be able to more easily perform, track, and review changes to the website but not require Liferay development knowledge.
+It was created Nov 2019 by [Wesley B.][user-wb] so that the he could more easily perform, track, and review his changes to the website.

-_The "CMS" referenced in this document, as of 2019, is [Liferay Portal 6.1.20 CE][lr-version]._

 [lr-web-content]: https://portal.liferay.dev/docs/6-1/user/-/knowledge_base/u/web-content-management "Liferay Portal: Web Content Management"
-[lr-version]: https://liferay.dev/blogs/-/blogs/liferay-portal-6-1-ce-ga2-release "Liferay Portal Enterprise Edition 6.1.20 EE"

 [user-wb]: https://github.com/tacc-wbomar "Wesley B. of Communications, Media & Design"

-[cp-pages]: https://www.tacc.utexas.edu/group/control_panel/manage?p_p_id=156&p_p_lifecycle=0&p_p_state=maximized&p_p_mode=view&doAsGroupId=1084364 "Control Panel > Website > Pages > Public Pages"
-[cp-website]: https://www.tacc.utexas.edu "TACC Public Website"
+[tacc-website]: https://www.tacc.utexas.edu "TACC Public Website"

-[doc-conflicts]: ./docs/content-conflicts.md "Example Content Conflicts"

-## Web Content History

-### Version Control Usage
+## Usage

 1. Find the repository file content matching the relevant CMS web content.\*
 2. Compare CMS web content to repository file(s) content.